-When writing an email to someone completely unaware of who you are, it’s essential to make yourself stand apart from the crowd.
+When writing a cold email to someone completely unaware of who you are, it’s essential to make yourself stand apart from the crowd.
 Odds are, you’re not the first person to reach out… so what made them flop—and you not?

 Consider catching their eye (and their interest) by: